 “There is a transformation unfolding in this time of uncertainty,” DeLaurentis said.
 “I’m optimistic and believe we are awakening to who we truly are.
 This is a time of rebirth and new beginnings for those who have felt trapped or stagnant.
 It is a global reset — not just on the planet, but in ourselves as well — and will bring us all together as one planet and one people.”.

 Want to read another inspiring story?
-Check out our article "VIP Captain, Compliance Monitoring- and Safety Manager Therese Oswaldson" by clicking here.
+Check out our article "VIP Captain, Compliance Monitoring- and Safety Manager Therese Oswaldson" by clicking here or on the image below.